newo88/p2-marvel-quiz/README.md

         1. Easily navagate around the site.
         2. I want to play an enjoyable quiz.
         3. I want to know when I get a questions wrong or right.
         4. When the quiz is over I would like to know how many I got right and recieve feed back.
+        5. I want to be able to play on different devices.

     -   #### Returning Users